tinfoil/kubeip/README.md

 kubectl apply -f deploy/.
 ```

-Once you’ve assigned an IP address to a node kubeIP, a label will be created for that node `kubip_assigned` with the value of the IP address (`.` are replaced with `-`):
+Once you’ve assigned an IP address to a node kubeIP, a label will be created for that node `kubeip_assigned` with the value of the IP address (`.` are replaced with `-`):

  `172.31.255.255 ==> 172-31-255-255`